GOD'S INFINITE WORLDS

 Others have called these the worlds of the Heavenly Court (Lahut), of the Empyrean Heaven (Jabarut), of the Kingdom of Angels (Malakut), and of the mortal world (Nasut).

-The World of NASUT (Zaman) comprises the Earthly human soul, the Inspired soul (Valley of Search, Valley of Knowledge), the Assured soul (Valley of Love, Valley of Unity), the Accepting soul (Valley of Contentment), the Accepted soul (Valley of Wonderment), the Perfect soul (Valley of True Poverty and Absolute Nothingness).
+The World of NASUT (Zaman) comprises: the Earthly human soul, the Inspired soul (Valley of Search, Valley of Knowledge), the Assured soul (Valley of Love, Valley of Unity), the Accepting soul (Valley of Contentment), the Accepted soul (Valley of Wonderment), the Perfect soul (Valley of True Poverty and Absolute Nothingness).

-The World of LAHUT (Azal).
+The World of LAHUT (Azal) is unattainable by the human soul.

 These journeys have no visible ending in the world of time, but the severed wayfarer - if invisible confirmation descend upon him and the Guardian of the Cause assist him - may cross these seven stages in seven steps, nay rather in seven breaths, nay rather in a single breath, if God will and desire it.
 And this is of "His grace on such of His servants as He pleaseth."